Mobolaji-Salawu/Airline-Customer-Churn-Prediction-Using-Machine-Learning/README.md

 ## 📊 Project Workflow
 * **Data Import & Cleaning:**
-Merged two datasets — one containing customer loyalty history and the other tracking flight activity.
-Handled missing values and derived new features like total flights, points earned, and active status in 2018.
+Merged and cleaned two customer datasets — one detailing loyalty program histories and the other tracking flight activity.

-Exploratory Data Analysis (EDA):
+* **Exploratory Data Analysis (EDA):**
-Explored trends and patterns in customer activity, loyalty engagement, and other variables that might influence churn.
+Uncovered trends and patterns in customer behavior, demography, flight activity, and loyalty program engagement.

-Feature Engineering:
+* **Feature Engineering:**
-Created relevant features such as total flight counts, total points earned, 2018 activity status, and churn labels.
+Created meaningful features such as tenure, total flights, points earned, and activity status to better capture customer behavior.
+Also transformed categorical features into a numerical representation, scaled numerical variables to have a similar scale, and addressed class imbalance in the target variable.

-Model Building & Evaluation:
+* **Model Building & Evaluation:**
-Applied supervised classification algorithms to predict churn risk and evaluated model performance using appropriate metrics.
+Implemented supervised machine learning classification models to predict churn, evaluated model performance using appropriate metrics, and selected the most suitable models in the ensemble model for deployment.

-Insights Extraction:
+* **Insights Extraction:**
-Identified key factors contributing to customer attrition, offering valuable guidance for targeted marketing and operational improvements.
+ Identified top factors contributing to customer churn, providing valuable business insights for targeted retention campaigns, service enhancements, and customer loyalty initiatives.

-## 📈 Key Benefits
-* **📌 Forecast customer churn risk** to enable timely, targeted retention strategies

-* **📌 Identify top factors contributing to churn**, providing data-driven insights for operational and marketing improvements

-* **📌 Optimize marketing spend and customer relationship management** by focusing efforts on high-risk customers

-* **📌 Enhance customer experience and loyalty programs** based on predictive insights
+## 💡 Why This Matters
+* **Customer retention is critical** to long-term business success, especially in industries like aviation with potential for high customer lifetime value.

+* **Acquiring new customers costs significantly more** than retaining existing ones.

+* **Predictive models help businesses forecast churn** and take proactive, data-driven actions.

+* **Machine learning can reveal the most important factors influencing churn,** empowering airlines to fine-tune their loyalty programs, service quality, and marketing efforts.

-## 📂 Project Structure
+## 📓 Project Notebook
-data/ – Dataset used for model training and evaluation
+The full analysis, visualizations, and commentary are available in the accompanying Jupyter Notebook:

 notebooks/ – Jupyter notebooks detailing the exploratory data analysis (EDA), feature engineering, model development, and evaluation processes

-models/ – Saved model files

-results/ – Model performance metrics and visualizations

-README.md – Project overview and documentation

-## 🔍 Conclusion
+## 🚀 Conclusion
+This project showcases how blending business understanding with machine learning can lead to smarter decision-making, solve practical problems, reduce customer attrition, and improve profitability in the airline industry.

-This project underscores the critical role of data-driven decision making in customer retention strategies within the airline industry.
-By integrating machine learning solutions into customer relationship management processes, airlines can not only reduce churn but also foster long-term customer loyalty, improve profitability, and maintain a strong competitive edge in a rapidly evolving market.
+Machine learning offers a powerful, data-driven approach for predicting customer churn and uncovering the reasons behind customer attrition.
+By integrating predictive analytics into customer relationship management processes, airlines can not only reduce churn but also foster long-term customer loyalty, improve profitability, and maintain a strong competitive edge.